MarkBarbadillo/Rosetta-Soilhydraulicconductivity/README.md

-## This repository enables you to generate soil  hydraulic parameters and predict unsaturated hydraulic conductivity using the pedotransfer function 'Rosetta'
+## This repository enables you to generate soil  hydraulic parameters and predict unsaturated hydraulic conductivity (K) using the pedotransfer function 'Rosetta'
+  ### You can compare K values from different versions of Rosetta (i.e., 1 and 3)

 ### Data requirement for Rosetta function:

 Percent sand, silt, and clay, bulk density [g/cm3], and volumetric water contents [cm3/cm3] at -33 and -1500 kPa

-## Unsaturated hydraulic conductivity (K) Comparison: K0 + L + hydraulic parameters from Rosetta V.1 -- VERSUS --  Ks + L = 0.5 + hydraulic parameters from Rosetta V.3
+## Unsaturated hydraulic conductivity comparison: K0 + L + hydraulic parameters from Rosetta V.1 -- VERSUS --  Ks + L = 0.5 + hydraulic parameters from Rosetta V.3
 ![image](https://github.com/MarkBarbadillo/Rosetta-Soilhydraulicconductivity/assets/157748709/274f0999-15aa-4fb1-9caf-e8f47f583957)